Certified Topsoil Must Have Passed Specific Analysis Parameters To Prove:

 Topsoil suppliers are also required by the standard to declare the results of topsoil analysis before selling.
 This declaration needs to include:

-3) all the results of analytical tests, including contamination parameters; and
+3) All The results of analytical tests, including contamination parameters.

-When you buy topsoil, whether in bulk or in smaller bags, from topsoil suppliers, you should always check whether the topsoil that they supply is certified to BS3882 or not.
-Since BS3882 only has a single specification for multipurpose topsoil, it covers a wide range of soils, so you should try to look at topsoil before buying.
-However, if you can't, topsoil certified to BS3882 at least gives you a guarantee of its quality, and information about the analysis carried out.
+When you buy Topsoil, whether in bulk or in small bags, from topsoil suppliers, you should always check whether the topsoil that they supply is certified to BS3882 or not.
+Since BS3882 only has a single specification for Multipurpose Topsoil, it covers a wide range of soils, so you should try to look at topsoil before buying.
+However if you can't, top soil certified to BS3882 at least gives you a guarantee of its quality, and information about the analysis carried out.